-After the madness of Black Friday subsides and consumers recover from the click-for-all shopping experience connected with Cyber Monday, the world takes a moment to consider giving.
+After the consumer madness of Black Friday subsides and following the click-for-all shopping experience of Cyber Monday, the world takes a moment to consider giving.

 What is Giving Tuesday?

-Launched a decade ago, in 2012, Giving Tuesday is the official kickoff to the season of giving and time to focus on holiday and end-of-year donations to your favorite causes.
+Launched more than a decade ago, in 2012, Giving Tuesday is the official kickoff to the season of giving and a day to do good and focus on holiday and end-of-year donations to your favorite causes.
+That way, you can personally contribute to making the world a better place.

 Why use a credit card to donate on Giving Tuesday?

-Donating on Giving Tuesday is even easier when using credit cards for everyday purchases, especially with the arrival of the holiday gift-giving season.
+Donating on Giving Tuesday is easy with the arrival of the holiday gift-giving season, especially when you are already using credit cards for everyday purchases.

 Using a credit card to send a charitable donation often involves little more than visiting the official website of your favorite cause.
 Most major charities allow supporters to gift monetary donations through one-time payments or recurring payments charged directly to a credit card each month.